Bealby/lisa-fairfield/README.md

 rows and columns; styled by css.
 This allowed the Website to be clearly structured and for the content to exude its purpose.

-**Features of the website:**
+### FEATURES OF THE WEBSITE

 **Header:** A bold, definitive font that can always be clicked to go back to index.html

 **Navigation Bar:** The slick, simplistic navigation bar is initially grey for each section, turning black (and remaining black) once clicked.
-The same feature applies for all other sections, enabling the user to reference where they are on the website.
-Center `mx-auto` was used to centre horizontally.
+The same feature applies for all other sections, enabling the user to reference where they are on the Website.
+Center `mx-auto` was used to centre Nav Bar horizontally.

 **Footer:** Lisa Fairfield’s email and phone number are always visible at the footer of the page.
-Each is initially grey, but once clicked highlight black and directly open either their email or Skype accounts respectively.
+Each is initially grey, but once clicked are highlight black anddirectly open either their email or Skype accounts respectively.

 **Sections:**